 We will demonstrate using this display with an Arduino UNO compatible.
 If you are using a 3V logic device you can skip the level shifter and connect direct from the microcontroller to display.
 You can also use another kind of level shifter if you like.

-Any microcontroller with 4 or 5 pins can be used, but we recommend testing it out with an UNO before you try a different processor.
+Any microcontroller with I2C + 1 pin or 4 or 5 pins can be used, but we recommend testing it out with an UNO before you try a different processor.